Category: Ethiopia’s Innovations and Culture

 Antique Ethiopian Crosses Turn Up Down Under

-Held only by virgin deacons, these types of ceremonial crosses have been used since time immemorial in midnight prayer services – strictly inside and around Orit Orthodox monasteries and churches and Christian Orthodox churches in Ethiopia.
+Held only by virgin deacons, these types of ceremonial crosses have been used since time immemorial in midnight prayer services – strictly inside and around Orthodox monasteries and churches and Christian Orthodox churches in Ethiopia.